tmo1/sms-ie/README.md

 These operations can take some time for large numbers of messages.
 The app will report the total number of SMS and MMS messages imported or exported upon successful conclusion.

 By default, binary MMS data (such as images and videos) are exported.
 The user can choose to exclude them, which will often result in a file that is much smaller and more easily browsable by humans.
+(The checkbox is currently ignored on import.)

 ### Permissions